 An instance of QTSP with cost matrix $Q$ is said to be linearizable if there exists an instance of the linear TSP with cost matrix $C$ such that for each tour, the QTSP and linear TSP objective function values are identical.
 The corresponding QTSP linearization problem is studied in~\cite{Woods2017lin} and necessary and sufficient conditions are obtained for a cost matrix $Q$ to be linearizable.

 Major directions of research work on the linear TSP include exact algorithms, heuristics, approximation algorithms, polynomially solvable special cases and exponential neighbourhoods~\cite{Gutin2002-2} among others.
-In this paper we explore the complexity of searching exponential neighbourhoods for QTSP, QTSP(p,H) and QTSP(A).
-Our focus is on exponential neighbourhoods that are studied in literature for the linear TSP and are known to be polynomially searchable.
-In particular, we consider \begin{enumerate} \item Single edge ejection tours (SEE-tours) on a graph $G^*$ \cite{glover1997travelling}, \item Double edge ejection tours (DEE-tours) on a graph $G^*$ \cite{glover1997travelling}, \item Paired vertex graphs (PV-tours), and \item Matching edge ejection tours (MEE-tours) \cite{bentley1992fast, Punnen2001} \end{enumerate} Unlike the linear TSP, QTSP is strongly NP-hard for all these classes of tours.
+In this paper we explore the complexity of searching \pu{some specific} exponential neighbourhoods for QTSP, QTSP(p,H) and QTSP(A).
+Our focus is on exponential neighbourhoods that are studied in literature for the linear TSP and are known to be polynomially searchable. \pu{The study offers additional insights into the structure of QTSP, QTSP(p,H), and QTSP(A) and enhance our understanding of the boundary between polynomially solvable cases and NP-hard instances of these models.} In particular, we consider the following classes of exponential neighborhoods (which will be described in detail later): \begin{enumerate} \item Single edge ejection tours (SEE-tours) on a graph $G^*$ \cite{glover1997travelling}, \item Double edge ejection tours (DEE-tours) on a graph $G^*$ \cite{glover1997travelling}, \item Paired vertex graphs (PV-tours), and \item Matching edge ejection tours (MEE-tours) \cite{bentley1992fast, d1, d2, d3, Punnen2001}. \end{enumerate} Unlike the linear TSP, QTSP is strongly NP-hard for all these classes of tours.
 Interestingly, the special cases of QTSP(A) are polynomially solvable for three out of four of these classes while QTSP(p,H) admits fully polynomial time approximation schemes (FPTAS).
 Our complexity results are summarized in the following table.